Shopping Cart

 We have created a Gothic Neuro-diverse -Bio-diverse Garden, a sensory healing garden, a vintage heritage garden, a themed edible, Triscal garden, forest gardens, a sculpture garden, and incorporating a nature trail through the wilder areas of the site.

-It is essential to Earth Moves that getting involved in the land is a diverse, fun, and educational experience, helping build a future lifestyle for all with horticulture, permaculture, and nature-loving practice at its heart.
+It is essential to Earth Moves that getting involved with the land is a diverse, fun, and educational experience, helping build a future lifestyle for all with horticulture, permaculture, and nature-loving practice at its heart.

 Goddess installations